-In the United States, there are approximately 3,000 patients in what are called “persistent vegetative states.”
-This is when a person is in a coma for more than a year with no hope for recovery.
-Many times, these patients are kept on life support systems for years without any hope for recovery.
-The decision to “pull the plug” is a difficult one for families to make, but sometimes it is the best decision.
+In the United States, there are approximately 3,000 patients in what is called a “persistent vegetative state”.
+This refers to a person who has been in a coma for more than a year with no hope for recovery.
+Often, these patients are kept on life support systems for years without any hope of recovery.
+The decision to “pull the plug” can be difficult for families, but sometimes it is the best decision.

-There are many factors that go into the decision to “pull the plug.”
-First, the doctors must assess the patient’s condition and prognosis.
+Many factors go into the decision to “pull the plug.”
+First, doctors must assess the patient’s condition and prognosis.
 If there is no hope for recovery, then the decision is usually made to discontinue life support.
 Second, the family must be consulted.
 This is a difficult decision for families to make, but they must be included in the decision-making process.
 Lastly, the financial costs must be considered.
 Life support systems can be very expensive, and sometimes it is not financially feasible to keep a patient on life support indefinitely.

-Texas’ law allows hospitals to end the lives of critically ill patients if they choose.
+Texas law allows hospitals to end the lives of critically ill patients if they choose.
 In the United States, there is a 20 to 50 percent chance of keeping a hospital open.
-In the parlance of the house officer, you would make the decision to end life rather than save a severely damaged patient whose chances of survival are very low.
-If someone is clinically dead, he or she is entitled to a legal death certificate.
+In the parlance of the house officer, one would make the decision to end life rather than save a severely damaged patient whose chances of survival are very low.
+If someone is clinically dead, they are entitled to a legal death certificate.
 Spontaneous movements, such as jerking fingers or bent toes, can be upsetting for family and medical professionals.
-The most common definition of the term is that of withdrawal of breathing and nutritional assistance from patients in persistent vegetative states.
+The most common definition of the term is the withdrawal of breathing and nutritional assistance from patients in persistent vegetative states.
 When artificial ventilation, feeding, fluid, and blood pressure support are withdrawn during cardiopulmonary arrest, this is referred to as stopping cardiopulmonary arrest.
 In the event of certain death, a patient has the right to refuse treatment, according to current law.
 It is critical that hospitals have a clear policy regarding this issue.

-The Supreme Court on Friday ruled in a landmark decision that allows a dying person to decline life support and, in some cases, withdraw such life support measures in order to reduce the suffering that follows death.
+In a landmark decision, the Supreme Court ruled thatallows a dying person to decline life support and, in some cases, withdraw such life support measures in order to reduce the suffering that follows death.

-Almost all coma patients recover well from their coma at a hospital.
-There is usually a brief period of time when a coma lasts a few days or weeks.
-For a few very rare cases, a person could remain in a coma for several weeks, months, or even years.
+Although almost all coma patients recover well from their coma at a hospital, there is usually a brief period of time when a coma lasts a few days or weeks.
+For a few rare cases, a person could remain in a coma for several weeks, months, or even years.